OpenEndpoints/endpoints/gitbook/introduction/on-demand-generated-content.md

+# On Demand Generated Content
-## Like "Gatsby" for On-Demand Generated Content.
+## Works Like "Gatsby" - But For On-Demand Content.

 From a technical point of view, OpenEndpoints does something very similar to a static website generator.
 It fetches data from independent data sources and applies templates to convert it into content.